All-Season tires are typically the most popular choice for consumers as a year-round tire that adequately meets all weather conditions.

 Unlike high performance or summer tires, which are built to excel in handling in warmer months, all-season tires are intended to fit a variety of needs into one tire, excelling in only a few characteristics.

 The siping and grooves in all-season tires are different from those of performance tires due to the higher need for water evacuation over cornering and speed requirements.
 All-season is not an official classification used in tire construction.
-Unlike winter or all-weather tires, to obtain the M+S designation, all-season tires must meet a manufacturing standard and are not tested in severe conditions.
-Winter and all-weather tires must pass stringent tests; this is why most carry the 3PMS symbol (Three Peak Mountain Snowflake) to designate that they have qualified for the highest traction ratings available on snow or ice conditions.
+Unlike winter tires or all-weather tires, to obtain the M+S designation, all-season tires must meet a manufacturing standard and are not tested in severe conditions.
+Winter tires and all-weather tires must pass stringent tests; this is why most carry the 3PMS symbol (Three Peak Mountain Snowflake) to designate that they have qualified for the highest traction ratings available on snow or ice conditions.